 This section describes the new features and enhancements that are available in BMC Discovery version 11.3.

-If you are new to BMC Discovery, BMC recommends that you refer to Getting started as an introduction to using the product.
+If you are new to BMC Discovery, we recommend that you refer to Getting started as an introduction to using the product.

 Container infrastructure discovery